10203173Photojournalism

 Description

-Photography for publication with the visual image used to relate events, ideas, or circumstances.
-Students are exposed to techniques in which news stories can be communicated through visual images in print.
+Photography for publication with visual images used to relate events, ideas, or circumstances.
+Explore strategies to make images of both planned and unplanned events; apply techniques in which news stories are communicated through visual images in print; discuss ethical and legal practices; use editing tools to prepare images for publication.

 Total Credits